Mohannadcse/DepsRAG/README.md

 # DepsRAG

-`DepsRAG` is a chatbot that answers user's questions about software dependencies after representing them as a Knowledge Graph (KG). `DepsRAG` offers the following features:
+`DepsRAG` is a chatbot that answers users' questions about software dependencies after representing them as a Knowledge Graph (KG). `DepsRAG` offers the following features:
 - Constructing the software dependencies (direct and transitive) as a KG.
 - Supporting 4 popular software ecosystems (i.e. PyPI, NPM, Cargo, and Go).
-- Generatiing atutomatically Cypher queries to retrieve information from the KG.
+- Generating automatically Cypher queries to retrieve information from the KG.
 - Augmenting users' questions with the retrieved information from the KG, as well as from the Web and Vulnerability DB.
+- Leveraging critic-agent interaction to improve the reasoning and clarity of the answers.

 ## DepsRAG Architecture